 The first 12 months of residency training are spent rotating through general surgery and other surgical subspecialties.
 Junior residency years are the 2nd and 3rd years of training.
-During these years the urology residents gain exposure to infertility, urodynamics, robotic surgery and pediatric urology.
-In Addition residents are trained in the basics of handling the emergency room and hospital consultations.
+During these years the urology residents gain exposure to infertility, urodynamics, laparoscopic and robotic surgery, pediatric urology, and kidney transplant.
+In addition, residents are trained in the basics of handling the emergency room and hospital consultations.

 Research is an integral part of the training experience at the UCLA Department of Urology.
 Our Department is fortunate to have excellent clinicians and researchers on faculty working on a wide variety of research projects.
 We firmly believe this has enabled us to build a comprehensive and cohesive academic residency program.
 The Department has laboratory space at the UCLA Medical Center and at the Harbor UCLA Medical Center.